mvolkmann/blog/src/smalltalk/40-colors.md

 There are many `Dictionary` objects where the keys are `Symbol` color names and the values are `Color` objects.

-To change the colors associated with the instance variables of a morph:
+To change the colors associated with the instance variables of a `Morph`:

-- Open the halo of the morph.
+- Open the halo of the `Morph`.
 - Click the blue Menu handle.
 - Click the red push pin to keep the menu open.
 - Click one of the instance variables that hold a `Color` object